benesva4/applicationinsights-react-js-demo/README.md

 # Getting Started with Create React App

-Demo app, I removed a few things like css and reportVitals to make the demo as small as possible.
+⚠️ little note: I removed a few things like .css and reportVitals to make the demo as small as possible.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).